tahalahij/coffee-pos/README.md

 - **Internet:** Not required after installation (works offline)

 ---
 ## ✨ What Can You Do With Cafe POS?

-## ✨ What Can You Do With Cafe POS?

 ### 🛒 **Sales Management**